 Why didn’t I speak sooner?

-40 years later, I wish that I had spoken up earlier for myself, my Mother, and my Grandma.
+40 years later, I wish that I had spoken up earlier for myself and my Grandma.
 However, 40 years later, I’m also glad that I am finally speaking up.
 40 years later is not too late.
 It’s never too late to share your story.